 - Open the Sleep app on your Apple Watch and follow the onscreen guide to set it up if it’s the first time.
-Or open the Health app on iPhone, tap Browse, tap Sleep, then tap Get Started (under Set Up Sleep).
+Or open the Health app on your iPhone, tap Browse, tap Sleep, then tap Get Started (under Set Up Sleep).

 - Create a Bedtime and Wake Up schedule OR turn manually on the Sleep Focus (in Control Center) each night before you go to bed.
 To track sleep stages, the Sleep Focus must be on!

 - When you create a schedule, your watch automatically turns on the Sleep Focus.

 - When your Sleep Focus is active, the bed icon appears at the top of the watch face, next to the time and in Control Center.